 - A good summary is essential.
 Many investors will read only the summary.

 - Keep it short.
-Consider doing just a with key info and using your pitch to supplement with more summary and description.
+Consider doing just a lean business plan with key info and using your pitch to supplement with more summary and description.
 Cover the key points and move on.

 - It’s about business, not science, not technology.
 Don’t show off your knowledge.
 Cover the business essentials including marketing, distribution, pricing, channels, etc..
 Leave the science and technology for supplemental documents.